Text Recognition (OCR)

 What languages are supported?

-OCR currently supports the following languages: Simplified Chinese, Traditional Chinese, Chinese-English bilingual, English, Japanese, Korean, and Vietnamese.
+OCR currently supports the following languages: English, Simplified Chinese, Traditional Chinese, Chinese-English bilingual, Japanese, Korean, Vietnamese, Spanish, Portuguese, French, German, Italian, and Indonesian.

 Why are some subtitles not detected?

 The detection interval may be too large, causing subtitles that flash by quickly to be missed.
-Try lowering the detection interval to 0.25s to capture faster-changing subtitles.
+Try lowering the detection interval to 0.1s (Finest) to capture fast-flashing subtitles.
 The trade-off is a longer processing time.